EmergeTools/emerge-android/snapshots/README.md

 }
 ```

-_Snapshot support was added in 2.0.0, versions below 2.X do not support snapshots._
+_Snapshot support was added in Emerge gradle plugin v2.0.0, versions below 2.X do not support
+snapshots._

 Then, run the `emergeLocalSnapshots<variant>` task to generate snapshots.
 You'll need a connected
 device or emulator actively running.